 We were soon joined by the families of the boys, and spent the next hour posing for photos, talking with our hands, eating grilled snacks, and taking gulps of beer between boisterous toasts.

 Or better yet, maybe we need to get our bellicose world leaders together for some televised karaoke.
-If Trump and Kim Jong Un had to sing on live TV, maybe they’d be knocked down a few pegs.
+If Trump, Putin, Assad, and Kim Jong Un had to sing on live TV, maybe they’d be knocked down a few pegs.
 Maybe karaoke is the key to world peace.

 Anyway, hanging out with the Vietnamese locals gave me a bit of hope for the future, which is a valuable thing in this current political climate.
 Maybe someday soon I’ll be in Pyongyang taking shots of Korean moonshine as Kristi sings Elton John, although it may not be possible to sing Rocket Man in the north of Korea during my lifetime.

 Here are some photos I snapped that evening in Phu Quoc.
 I should note that even though they had an old-school speaker and clunky microphone, the song lyrics were beamed from the sky into our cell phones.

 If you have a better plan for world peace I’d like to hear it!